-Cervical myelopathy occurs when the spinal cord in the cervical or neck region, which consists of seven vertebrae cushioned by intervertebral discs, is compressed over an extended period.
+Cervical myelopathy occurs when the spinal cord in the cervical or neck region is compressed over an extended period.

-As we get older, our spines gradually degenerate and sometimes the ligaments around the spinal cord harden – both of which can contribute to cervical myelopathy.
-Cervical myelopathy can also be caused by stenosis, disc herniation and spondylosis.
+As we get older, our spines gradually degenerate or change, and sometimes the ligaments around the spinal cord harden – both of which can contribute to cervical myelopathy.
+Cervical myelopathy can also be caused by spinal stenosis, disc herniation and spondylosis.

 What are symptoms of cervical myelopathy?